fmalmeida/MpGAP/README.md

         conda env create -f environment.yml   # advice: use mamba
         ```

-        :target: Please make sure to also download its busco databases.
+        :dart: Please make sure to also download its busco databases.
 [See the explanation](#note-on-conda)

 4. Start running your analysis